 Even receiving not-yet-launched products can be exciting.

-However, joining product-testing panels do not guarantee that you’ll be chosen every time.
+However, joining product testing panels does not guarantee that you’ll be chosen every time.

 You also don’t know when new opportunities will come.

-As such, make sure you don’t turn this into a full-time job because you’d surely be disappointed.\
+As such, make sure you don’t turn this into a full-time job because you’d surely be disappointed, not to mention broke.